mediacloud/backend/doc/topic_mining.markdown

 For some stories, there is no single date that can be assigned to the page.
 For instance, there is no single publish date for a wikipedia page or the home page of an activist site.
-Before guessing the date of a story, the date guessing tries to guess whether the story is undateable by looking at the url.
-For instance, urls with no path are assumed undateable, as are urls with no numbers in the path.
+Before guessing the date of a story, the date guessing tries to guess whether the story is undateable by looking at the URL.
+For instance, URLs with no path are assumed undateable, as are URLs with no numbers in the path.

 When we validated this method, we found that dates guessed by some method other than guess_by_url_and_date_text (which are almost always correct) are accurate to the day in 87% of cases.
 The above numbers are from a topic with